suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Text%20Generated.gif" />

 Take a glimpse into my __professional capabilities__ by checking out my GitHub overview.
 It provides a clear picture of the programming languages I am proficient in and the level of commitment I bring to my projects.
-By __perusing__ this summary, you can quickly gain insight into the breadth and depth of my portfolio.
+By looking at this summary, you can quickly gain insight into the breadth and depth of my portfolio.

 ```diff
 + The images are downloaded and used thanks to https://unsplash.com/ and https://giphy.com/ websites. 🙂